juanjesus-ldo/scene_generator/README.md

 # Blender-Driven Realistic Synthetic Data Generation

 This repository contains a set of Python scripts for the automatic generation of synthetic scenes in Blender.
-Synthetic datasets enriched with automatic annotations for diverse computer vision tasks are generated through the application of advanced techniques in camera positioning, lighting, object selection, and image processing.
+Synthetic datasets enriched with automatic annotations for diverse computer vision tasks are generated through the application of techniques in camera positioning, lighting, object selection, and image processing.

 ---